csc530/csc530/README.md

 # Computer-Scientist

-Hi, my name is Christo**f**er and I like helping others and learning too, and putting them together is great too :D
+Hi, my name is Christo**f**er and I like helping others and learning, and putting them together is great too :D

-I like coding, but I'm trying to build my programming and deployment skills with my next few projects in GitHub and hopefully get a job cuz of it😄.
+I like coding; currently building my programming and deployment skills.

 <!-- Since graduating, I've been looking for a job in computer science or where I can at least use some these skills and knowledge I learned from my degree.
 But the memes were true and my experiences and abilities just don't seem to be enough for these employers. -->
 <!-- like it's been eons since and this is a love letter to family afar off 😂 -->